 - A dog might be more likely to be unfriendly with strangers.

-- Unless you’ve trained your dog not to, they might bark at people when you’re out and about.
+- Unless you’ve trained your dog not to, they might bark at people passing by or when you’re out and about.

 Emotional Support Cat Drawbacks

 - Some cats are antisocial and might not want to be around when you’re looking for emotional support.